-In one of these letters, dated June 10, 1954, Mrs. A. Waldo Jones recounts the slapstick fate and slapdash restoration of a portrait of Mrs. William Irvine (Ann Callender), thought to be by Bass Otis.
+In one of these letters, dated June 10, 1954 (transcribed below), Mrs. A. Waldo Jones recounts the slapstick fate and slapdash restoration of a portrait of Mrs. William Irvine (Ann Callender), thought to be by Bass Otis.

 With her letter, Jones enclosed a small photograph of a second version of the portrait, also purportedly made by Bass Otis.
 A comparison of both canvases illustrates the cartoonish result of overzealous restoration.